hellicott/codemanship/README.md

     This is a good example of _Somebody else's Problem_ instead of _Feature Envy_.
 Another advantage of doing this means that now you can have a room of a different shape.
 It no longer matters to `CarpetQuote` it's all `Room`'s problem.
-    As soon as you change your code, it is like Schrodinger's code.
-It both passes and fails all tests.
-The only way you can know is by running the tests again.
 7. __Swappable dependencies.__ A class that uses another object shouldn't care about implementation of that object.
 Dependency injection allows this and allows mocking too.
 8. __Client specific interfaces.__ This allows you to only expose to a client the parts that